vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 shows the sincerity of his faith in genuine social reform.
 He disapproved of general legislation as the masses were not prepared for the same.
-But he welcomed resort to legislation as a binding force to those who be- lieved in reforms.
+But he welcomed resort to legislation as a binding force to those who be###lieved in reforms.
 His proposals were as follows : — (i) & (2) Girls and boys should not be married until

 they have reached the age of 16 and 2a